-Next, by creating a Request Header variable for these headers in your sGTM container, you can leverage bot detection signals to filter out unwanted or suspicious traffic.
-For example, you can block GA4 or other tags from firing if the request is identified as bot traffic.
+You can also use these headers inside your server Google Tag Manager container to filter out unwanted traffic.
+For example, you can stop GA4 or other tags from firing when the request looks like bot traffic.

 Bots can create fake visits to your website.
 This can: